stangsdal/com.hikvision/README.md

 Support for Hikvision Cameras and NVR

--Using Alarms in Flows
+*Using Alarms in Flows

--Control PTZ Cameras (at the moment only zoom is implemented) -See the Camera Images and use them in Flows
+*Control PTZ Cameras (at the moment only zoom is implemented)

+*See the Camera Images and use them in Flows

 This software is BETA.
 It may not work like expected and missing functions will be introduced later.